-Directors receive an additional annual retainer of \$15,000 for each standing committee on which they serve, paid in four equal installments.
-In addition, there is a \$17,500 annual retainer for serving as the chairman of the Audit Committee, a \$12,500 annual retainer for serving as the chairman of the Compensation Committee or the Risk Committee and a \$10,000 annual retainer for serving as the chairman of any other committee of the Board of Directors.
-In fiscal 2017, the Board of Directors formed a Strategic Committee for the purposes of reviewing and analyzing potential acquisitions and capital allocation.
-Committee members received retainers ranging from \$35,000 for committee members to \$50,000 for the committee chair in fiscal 2018.
+In fiscal 2019, directors received an additional annual retainer of \$15,000 for each standing committee on which they served, paid in four equal installments.
+In addition, there was a \$17,500 annual retainer for serving as the chairman of the Compensation Committee and a \$12,500 annual retainer for serving as the chairman of the Corporate Governance and Nominating Committee of the Board of Directors.
+In December 2019, after reviewing the Company's director compensation program and consulting with its compensation consultant, the Committee recommended, and the Board approved, a reduction in the annual committee retainer fees, effective January 1, 2020, to \$10,000 each for the Audit Committee members, \$7,500 each for the Compensation Committee members and \$5,000 each for the Corporate Governance and Nominating Committee members.